Last Updated: October 1, 2016

 Are you wondering – “How much is my car worth in scrap?”

 If you’ve received one or more quotes from junkyards for your unwanted car, you might wonder if you’re getting the best scrap car price possible.
 Selling an unwanted car to a junkyard doesn’t happen very often to the average consumer, so they have very little experience to rely on when determining the value of their junk car.
-Unlike the new or used car markets, there are no published prices for junk cars by make, model, year, or condition to go by, or nothing that says junk cars in Lancaster sell for this and junk cars in Philly sell for that.
-So here’s a simple list of things to consider if you’re wondering if you’re being offered a fair price for your junk car.
+Unlike the new or used car markets, there are no published prices for junk cars by make, model, year, or condition to go by, or nothing that says junk cars in Lancaster sell for this and junk cars in Philadelphia sell for that.
+So here’s a simple list of things to consider if you’re wondering if you’re being offered a fair price for your junk car when you are wondering how much I can get for my car.

 1. Waiting Only Makes Your Junk Car Less Valuable